contensis/docs-management-dotnet/key-concepts/entry-list.md

 *order*
 > Type: `IList<string>`
-> A list of fieldnames specifiying the order in which to return the entries.
+> A list of field names specifying the order in which to return the entries.

 ### Remarks